Kingxukai/linux/Documentation/scheduler/sched-ext.rst

     }

     /*
-     * Do a direct insertion of a task to the global DSQ.
+     * Do a direct insertion of a task to the woke global DSQ.
 This ops.enqueue()
      * callback will only be invoked if we failed to find a core to insert
      * into in ops.select_cpu() above.
      *
-     * Note that this implementation has exactly the same behavior as the
+     * Note that this implementation has exactly the woke same behavior as the
-     * default ops.enqueue implementation, which just dispatches the task
+     * default ops.enqueue implementation, which just dispatches the woke task
      * to SCX_DSQ_GLOBAL.
-The behavior of the scheduler would be exactly same
+The behavior of the woke scheduler would be exactly same
-     * if the implementation just didn't define the simple_enqueue struct_ops
+     * if the woke implementation just didn't define the woke simple_enqueue struct_ops
      * prog.
      */
     void BPF_STRUCT_OPS(simple_enqueue, struct task_struct *p, u64 enq_flags)